My Mistake In Believing

 he intended to make after parole (there are several problems here, e.g., (i)the Facebook messages are mentioned in his trial so if the 'fake' ones had existed then, the defence would have raised an objection (as you will read in the following, it is possible to show if a message is 'fake'); (ii)if however, these 'fake' messages were written after the trial, in anticipation of an appeal, then again, it would be possible to show they are 'fake', not only by the IP address used (as discussed below), but also by comparing them with those that were held by the defence at the trial).

-He commented that he gave his Facebook login details to his attorney and she shared the same building with the prosecution, i.e., intimating that the prosecution somehow obtained the login details and then spent many hours, or days or perhaps even weeks, writing countless messages to implicate Kangas in the crime: and yes, he was being serious.
+He commented that he gave his Facebook login details to his attorney and she shared the same building with the prosecution, i.e., intimating that the prosecution somehow obtained the login details and then accessed the account and spent many hours, or days or perhaps even weeks, forging countless messages to implicate Kangas in the crime: and yes, he was being serious.
 For simplicity, from hereon, I shall refer to the person, who supposedly did all of this, as 'Mr X'.

 This enterprise would not be limited to simply forging messages from Kangas's account and backdating them as Kangas not only sent incriminating messages but he received replies to these as well, so Mr X would have had to access the accounts of those people who replied to Kangas, e.g., the two 13-year old girls, meaning that Mr X would have had to write/post the girls' replies to Kangas, with an accompanying forged date, i.e., ensuring they were given backdated time-stamps to 'appear' during the relevant period when the prosecution said Kangas committed the crimes (November 2012 to January 2013).